clojerl/clojerl/README.md

 out of the box and its concurrency semantics are unequalled by any other language.

-Clojure is a Lisp and as such comes with all the goodies Lisps provide, Apart from these Clojure also introduces powerful abstractions such as protocols, multimethods and seqs, to name a few.
+Clojure is a Lisp and as such comes with all the goodies Lisps provide.
+Apart from these Clojure also introduces powerful abstractions such as protocols, multimethods and seqs, to name a few.

 Clojure was built to simplify the development of concurrent programs and some of its concurrency abstractions could be adapted to Erlang.